 In this post at gearupwindows, we will provide two methods to check the version of a device driver.
 These are the following:-

-- How to resolve driver version using Device Manager?
+- Resolve the driver version using Device Manager

-- How to check driver version using Windows PowerShell?
+- Check the driver version using Windows PowerShell

-- Navigate to the Driver tab in the device properties dialog.
+Step 5.
+Navigate to the Driver tab in the Device Properties dialog.

 Once you complete the above steps, you will know the current driver version.
-Now, navigate to the manufacturer webpage and see if any new version drivers have been released for Windows 10.
+Now, navigate to the manufacturer’s webpage and see if any new version drivers have been released for Windows 11/10.

 If you want to verify the driver version for more devices at once, you can use the PowerShell command.
 To see the driver version using PowerShell, perform the following steps:-

-- Click on the Start button and type PowerShell.
-In the available top search results, right-click on the Windows PowerShell entry and select Run as administrator to run it with elevated privileges.
+Step 1.
+Click on the Start button and type PowerShell.
+Then, in the available top search results, please right-click on the Windows PowerShell entry and select Run as administrator to run it with elevated privileges.

 Get-WmiObject Win32_PnPSignedDriver| select DeviceName, Manufacturer, DriverVersion

-Once you complete the above steps, you should see the driver’s version of the device along with their manufacturer names on Windows 10 PC.
-It is a useful method to list all the hardware components at once along with their manufacturer and drivers version.
+Once you complete the above steps, you should see the driver’s version of the device along with their manufacturer names on Windows 11/10 PC.
+It is a useful method to list all the hardware components at once, along with their manufacturer and driver’s version.